 The classes at the Buddhist Centre are taught by Sthirananda (Pete Fletcher), a senior student of Wee Kee Jin (principle instructor at the Taijiquan School of Central Equilibrium).

-The Monday night class is for advanced and intermediate students of Sthirananda.
-Thursday night is for complete beginners and those who have some prior knowledge of Tai Chi and wish to explore this system.
+The 5.30pm class is for advanced and intermediate students of Sthirananda.
+The class at 6.30pm is for complete beginners and those who have some prior knowledge of Tai Chi and wish to explore this system.
+Previous students of Sthirananda are welcome to book for both sessions.

 The fee for these courses is non-refundable and non-transferable except for reasons of ill-health